mshuber1981/work-life/docs/bigquery/examples.md

 ## Answer Count Report

-Problem - How many primary and secondary answers are there in each environment for a list of codes ([bigQuery.csv](https://github.com/mshuber1981/work-life/blob/main/present/bigQuery.csv))?
+Problem - How many primary and secondary answers are there in each environment for a list of Question codes ([bigQuery.csv](https://github.com/mshuber1981/work-life/blob/main/present/bigQuery.csv))?
 What metadata is associated with those answers?

 Solution ([Node.js](https://nodejs.org/en) + [BigQuery Client](https://cloud.google.com/nodejs/docs/reference/bigquery/latest)):